');

 About Twin Lakes, MN

-Twin Lakes is a small community in Minnesota with a population of 231 residents.
-The median household income is $63,125 per year, which is near the national average.
-The median age in Twin Lakes is 36.3 years.
+Twin Lakes is a small community located in Minnesota with a population of 231 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,125 per year, which is 16% below the national median of $75,149.
+The median age of 36.3 years is close to the US median age of 38.9 years.

 Cost of Living in Twin Lakes, MN